marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 a side note, when reading Eric Raymond's \"The Cathedral and the Bazaar\", I remember him explaining why closing hardware driver's sources does not make much sense.
 Raymond was presenting an intermediate model in-between open and closed source, i.e. having a closed source ROM and opening the interface to the ROM.
-I think this story is a good example on why this latter approach does nothing more than shifting the problem."
+I believe this experience is a good example of why this latter approach does nothing more than shifting the problem."
 ---